How Sexual Harassment Affects the Workplace

-Sexual harassment in the workplace may be on the decline, but it is still an ongoing risk to the safety of your employees and your business.
-The implications of sexual harassment in the workplace can have a far-reaching impact on your company’s bottom line, undermine employee morale, and ruin your organization’s reputation among consumers.
-What follows is exactly how sexual harassment affects the workplace.
+Sexual harassment in the workplace is an ongoing risk to the safety of your employees and your business.
+The implications of sexual harassment in the workplace have a far-reaching impact on everything from your company’s bottom line, to employee morale, and to your reputation.

-In 2015 alone, the U.S. Equal Employment Opportunity Commission (EEOC) received over 6,800 claims of sexual harassment, resulting in 1,829 charges and $46 million in direct settlements.
-And there are 20 lawsuits that are still in litigation.
+In 2019 alone, the U.S. Equal Employment Opportunity Commission (EEOC) received over 7,514 claims of sexual harassment, resulting in $68 million in direct settlements.

 Of course, these figures don’t reflect any of the associated legal costs.
 So even those cases that result in no settlement to the plaintiff can still cost your business tens if not hundreds of thousands of dollars.
 Usually, though, the cost is much more than financial.
 Let’s explore more extensively about how sexual harassment affects the workplace.

 Sexual harassment impacts employee health.

 According to research conducted at the University of Pittsburgh, the trauma of sexual harassment leaves lasting effects on women’s health.
 Women who experienced sexual harassment had almost a 3x higher risk of developing depressive symptoms.
 Additionally, they also experienced debilitating stress reactions, sleep disorders, high blood pressure, and lowered self-esteem, and nausea.

 Sexual harassment impacts employee productivity.